thexavier666/simple_startpage/README.md

 ## Installation

 1. Clone/download repository in anyplace.
-I place it on my Raspberry Pi, thus the startpage can be accessed by multiple devices.
+I placed it on my Raspberry Pi, thus the startpage can be accessed by multiple devices.
 2. Host the directory using any http server.
 I use `python3`'s built-in http server like this